 Go to the Office

-- If you’re fully vaccinated, going into the office isn’t much of a risk to personal or public health.
+- If you’re fully vaccinated, going into the office isn’t much of a risk to personal or public health, especially if you’ve gotten a booster.

-- If you’re unvaccinated and anyone in your household is at high risk for severe COVID-19, going to the office is more of a risk to personal and public health.
+- If you’re unvaccinated and anyone in your household is unvaccinated or immunocompromised, going to the office is more of a risk to personal and public health.

 - Only employees who trust their employer to follow and enforce public health guidelines should return to the workplace.